dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 }
 ```

-Arrow fuctions are often preferred since they are more succinct, readable, and easier to refactor down the line.
-Unless you are building an app that needs to be run on older browsers, arrows are the way to go!
+Arrow functions are often preferred since they are more succinct and easier to refactor.
 [More Info](https://frontarm.com/james-k-nelson/when-to-use-arrow-functions/)

 In either case, whenever we now reference `onInputChange` within the class it will refer to a version of that function that is bound to the instance of the object.
 That is we make sure `onInputChange` runs inside of `SearchBar` rather than inside of `input`.
-Does that make sense?
 Binding in the constructor has the nice property of alerting anybody reading your code that you have certain functions that are called from within other scope, but you should determine what style you like best.
 There are a few other ways to do this including [class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties) which we will play around with more later.
 For now let's stick with the normal binding for demonstration purposes.

 🚀 And we should add some way to visualize this so let's add an element to your `render` method: